 Glossary beginning with J

-- Lit., "heel."
-Jacob is the third patriarch, son of Isaac and Rebecca and father to the 12 tribes, the people Israel.
+Jacob is the third patriarch, son of Isaac and Rebecca, and father to the twelve tribes of Israel.
 More than any of the other patriarchs, Jacob wrestles with God and evolves from a deceitful, deal-making young man to a mature, faithful partner to God.
 His Hebrew name is Yaakov.

 Jacob's eldest son by his beloved wife, Rachel.
 Joseph, the dreamer, was his father's favorite and nearly murdered by his brothers.
 Sold into slavery, he became viceroy of Egypt where he ultimately saves the Egyptians and also his own family from starvation.
 His Hebrew name is Yosef/

-- The story of Judith, found in the apocrypha, is associated with Chanukah (relating to the tradition of eating cheese dishes).
 Judith saved her people by seducing Holofernes, the enemy general, and then decapitating him.
+The story of Judith, found in the apocrypha, is associated with Chanukah (relating to the tradition of eating cheese dishes because she seduced the general and fed him dairy).
+Her Hebrew name is Yehudit.